aws-samples/aws-amplify-react-native-events-app-workshop/README.md

 amplify delete
 ```

-And delete your AWS Cloud9 instance.
+And once done, you can now delete your AWS Cloud9 instance.

 ![ ](http://bit.ly/aws-react-native-amplify-workshop)